Asplenia and hypospleniaTravellers with an absent spleen (asplenia) or poorly functioning spleen (hyposplenia)

 Those with asplenia or hyposplenia are at an increased risk of severe infection, particularly by encapsulated bacteria (including Streptococcus pneumoniae, Haemophilus influenzae, Neisseria meningitidis, E coli and Salmonella); severe illness may develop if infected with malaria or certain tick-borne parasites e.g. babesia (which cause babesiosis) .

-All individuals without functioning spleen should be vaccinated against pneumococcus, meningococcus ACWY and B, and haemophilus influenzae type b.
-Annual influenza vaccination is also recommended .
+All individuals without functioning spleen should be vaccinated against pneumococcus, meningococcus ACWY and B. Annual influenza vaccination is also recommended .
+Additional Haemophilus influenzae type b (Hib) vaccine is no longer recommended for asplenic patients .
 Individuals may be advised to routinely take long-term antibiotic prophylaxis (i.e. penicillin or an alternative if allergic to penicillin), issued with standby antibiotics in the event of illness whilst abroad and to carry a warning card to alert medical personnel to the fact they do not have a functioning spleen.

 Destination-specific risks and risk management advice can be found on the Country Information pages.